GeorgeTzannetos/georgetzannetos.github.io/_pages/about.md

 News
 ======
+- 18.09.2025: Our paper **Curriculum Design for Trajectory-Constrained Agents with Applications to Reasoning Compression in LLMs** got accepted at *NeurIPS* 2025!
 - 01.09.2024: We are teaching a lecture course on [Generative AI](https://generative-ai.mpi-sws.org/course-genai-w24/index.html) at Saarland University.
 - 02.05.2024: One paper accepted at ICML 2024!
 - 16.04.2024: Two papers accepted at IJCAI 2024!